No application fees through 2023 for certificates and degrees!

-A total of 120 credits are required to complete the BIS degree: 60 credits are completed at UVA and are combined with 60 transferable credits from other regionally accredited institutions.
+A total of 120 credits are required to complete the BIS degree: at least 60 credits are completed at UVA and are combined with transferable credits at admission from other regionally accredited institutions.

 On average, students take two courses a term, including the summer, and take three to four years to complete the degree.
 Many, however, are able to finish sooner or choose to move more slowly, taking up to seven years.
 Here is a sample of what a typical plan might look like, given satisfactory progress to degree and no leaves of absence.

 Liberal Studies Seminars provide students with opportunities to develop a set of core skills early in the BIS program.
-All first-term BIS students are required to take ISLS 3000 Transformations: Reading, Thinking, and Communicating in the Liberal Arts, which addresses academic writing, critical thinking, and research fundaments.
-Students also take one more ISLS, and then two ISIN for all concentrations.
+All first-term BIS students are required to take ISLS 3000 Transformations: Reading, Thinking, and Communicating in the Liberal Arts, which addresses academic writing, critical thinking, and research fundamentals.
+Students also take one more ISLS, and then two ISINs for all concentrations.

 Note: These seminars must be completed within the first four consecutive terms of BIS matriculation with a grade of C or better.
 At least one 3000-level Liberal Studies Seminar must be completed with a C or better before enrolling in one at the 4000-level.